 Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 Dosage is based on your medical condition, response to treatment, and if you are taking other anti-diabetic drugs.
 Your doctor will adjust your dose based on your blood sugar levels to find the best dose for you.
 Follow your doctor's directions carefully.
-The maximum recommended dose for pioglitazone is 45 milligrams each day.

 Take this medication regularly in order to get the most benefit from it.
 Remember to use it at the same time each day.

 If you are already taking another anti-diabetic drug (such as metformin or a sulfonylurea), follow your doctor's directions carefully for stopping/continuing the old drug and starting this medication.
 Carefully follow the medication treatment plan, meal plan, and exercise program your doctor has recommended.

 Check your blood sugar regularly as directed by your doctor.
 Keep track of the results, and share them with your doctor.
 Tell your doctor if your blood sugar measurements are too high or too low.
 Your dosage/treatment may need to be changed.
 It may take up to 2 to 3 months before the full benefit of this drug takes effect.

 Actos - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.